brentp/peddy/README.md

  + [not yet] families with at least N generations
  + coefficient of relatedness given relation defined in the pedigree.

-Also, given a pedigree file and a VCF file pedagree provides tools to:
+Also, given a pedigree file and a VCF file peddy provides tools to:

  + find likely sample mixups (or PED errors)
    - sex mixups on X-Chrom